lzhoang2801/OpCore-Simplify/README.md

   <p> ⚠️ Disclaimer: This fork of OpCore-Simplify exists solely to demonstrate and propose a fix for a different vulnerabilities found in this project. </p>
 <p> It is not intended for general use or long-term maintenance.
 Users are strongly encouraged to use the official repository here https://github.com/lzhoang2801/OpCore-Simplify for stable and trusted releases. </p>
 <p> This fork includes a proof-of-concept patch to mitigate all vulnerabilities.
 If accepted, it should be merged upstream. </p>
-<p>1 of the exploits will be mitigated by adding SHA2 checks. </p>
-<p> This exploit is already in the wild.
-At least 1-3 gits have exploited this vulnerability to inject malicious kexts into the EFI for persistance.
-And no antivirus can flag such a low level malware, which makes this exploit even more dangerous. </p>
+<p>Vulnerabilities that are mitigated in this project:</p>
+<p>-an attacker could redirect kext downloads to malicious URLs - which could lead to placing malicious kexts in the EFI partition and then installing kernel level malware.
+This exploit is already in the wild - OpCore-Simplify2 already exploits this vulnerability.
+It is mitigated by checking kexts against trusted repos.
-<p> Another exploit found in this project is that it uses an outdated user agent of Google Chrome - Google Chrome 131.
+<p>-it uses an outdated user agent of Google Chrome - Google Chrome 131.
 This opens also all vulnerabilities that Google has patched in newer versions of Chrome.
-This exploit is mitigated by changing the user agent to the latest version of Safari - Safari 26.1.</p>
+This exploit is mitigated by changing the user agent to the latest version of Safari - Safari 26.1.
+And this opens also a vulnerability where websites redirect to outdated servers which can lead to even more vulnerabilities.</p>
-<p> Other vulnerabilities that are mitigated in this project:.</p>
 <p>- An attacker could upload a maliciously crafted JSON file that could execute files outside the OpCore-Simplify's folder - this is mitigated by not allowing the script to execute outside OpCore-Simplify's workspace</p>
 <p>-An attacker could upload a specially crafted JSON file to crash the project or execute code - this is mitigated by denying uploads of invalid JSON files</p>
 <p>-An attacker could upload an empty JSON file without triggering any warnings - this is mitigated by denying uploads of invalid JSON files</p>